 Note regarding intellectual property

-As this is a training and knowledge transfer program, all intellectual property belongs to the startup.
-If the successful applicant, jointly with the company, identifies a new development project and the successful applicant’s involvement is sought, that project would then be the subject of a collaborative research agreement distinct from this program.
+As a training and knowledge transfer program, all intellectual property belongs to the startup.
+If the doctoral student, in conjunction with the company, identifies a new research project and their involvement is desired, then this project must be the subject of a collaborative research agreement separate from this program.

-A non-disclosure agreement (NDA) may be signed by the successful applicant and the company.
+A confidentiality agreement (NDA) may be signed between the doctoral student and the company.

-- Demonstrate integrity and respect in all your dealings with the startup;
+- Demonstrate integrity and respect in all aspects of your collaboration with the startup;

-- RAcknowledge IVADO’s support by mentioning the institute’s name in all public communications about the program, and participate, when possible, in its various activities.
+- Mention IVADO in public communications about the project and participate, whenever possible, in IVADO student activities.

-- Provide a working environment that is suitable for the completion of the project;
+- Provide a working environment and infrastructure that enables the smooth running and completion of the project;

-- Demonstrate integrity and respect in all your dealings with the doctoral student.
+- Demonstrate integrity and respect in all aspects of your collaboration with the intern;

-- To ensure all members of society draw equal benefit from the advancement of knowledge and opportunities in digital intelligence, we promote principles of equity, diversity and inclusion across all our programs, and we commit to providing a recruitment process and research setting that are inclusive, non-discriminatory, open, and transparent.
+To ensure that all members of society benefit equally from the advancement of knowledge and opportunities, IVADO promotes the principles of equity, diversity and inclusion in all its programs.
+IVADO is committed to providing a recruitment process and research framework that are inclusive, non-discriminatory, open and transparent.